Red Rose Speedway: Recording

-Recording for Red Rose Speedway began in March 1972.
+Recording for Red Rose Speedway began at Olympic Studios in London between 6–30 March 1972.
 It was initially planned as a double album, and McCartney decided to include some unreleased songs that had originally been recorded during the Ram sessions in 1971, before the formation of Wings.
 Two of those songs, "Get on the Right Thing" and "Little Lamb Dragonfly", appeared on the final album.
 Sessions were held at Olympic Sound Studios in London, with Glyn Johns as producer.
 At the first session, McCartney asked Johns to think of him as "the bass player in the band" rather than as Paul McCartney, but then took offence when Johns duly treated him as an ordinary musician.
 Johns thought Wings were not a genuine band and not of the calibre of artist he usually worked with.
 Before long, according to author Howard Sounes, citing the producer's recollection, Johns was reading a newspaper in the control room at Olympic as the group smoked marijuana and jammed aimlessly in the studio.
 On 17 April, Johns told the press that he had quit working on the album due to a "disagreement" with McCartney and that "Now we have respect for each other."

 Wings continued to record sporadically in between promoting their May 1972 single, "Mary Had a Little Lamb".
 After the band toured Europe in July and August, further recording sessions took place over October and November 1972 at Abbey Road Studios and Olympic.
 Morgan, Trident and Island were the other London studios where the band recorded that year.